WorldsOrg/worldsbase-ue-plugin/readme.md

-# WGS UE PLUGIN
+# Worldsbase UE PLUGIN
-This Unreal Engine plugin provides a connection to WorldsBase.
+This Unreal Engine plugin provides a connection to Worldsbase.
 With it you can:
  - read/write from a database